Reviewed Dec 2020

-The name of the charity is Furness Refugee Support
+The name of the Group is Furness Refugee Support

 AIMS and PURPOSE: To provide whatever support we can to refugees both before they arrive in this country and afterwards, by collecting cash donations and donations of clothing and equipment.
-Other practical support will be provided once refugees arrive in Furness, in cooperation with other statutory and support organisations
+Other practical support and befriending is provided once refugees arrive in Furness, in cooperation with other statutory and support organisations

-MEMBERSHIP: The Charity shall have a membership.
-Anyone over the age of 16 who supports the aims of the Charity can apply to become a member of the charity, but the Board of Management is restricted to 10 people.
+MEMBERSHIP: The Group will have a membership.
+Anyone over the age of 16 who supports our aims can apply to become a member through the website or facebook page.

-OFFICERS: Officers shall be elected annually from the membership, and will consist of a Chairman, Vice-Chairman, Secretary, Treasurer, and Press Officer.
-The press officer may be supported by other trustees as required.
-Vacancies occurring will be filled by vote at the meeting immediately after the vacancy arises, and will last only to the next AGM.
-The Board of Trustees will conduct the business of the charity in accordance with the wishes of the charity and will report formally once a year at the AGM, with a Chairman’s, Secretary’s and Treasurer’s report, recorded in writing.
+OFFICERS: Officers shall be elected annually from the membership, and will consist of a Chairman, Vice-Chairman, Secretary, Treasurer and Press Officer.
+The press officer may be supported by others as required.
+Vacancies occurring will be filled by vote at the meeting immediately after the vacancy arises and will last only to the next AGM.
+The Officers will conduct the business of the Group in accordance with the wishes of the members and will report once a year at the AGM.

-MEETINGS: Meetings of the Board of management will be no less than 8 a year with an Annual General Meeting in April which will elect officers of the charity.
-Voting on issues will be by simple majority, and a quorum will be 5 board members.
+MEETINGS: Meetings of the Group will be no less than 8 a year with an Annual General Meeting usually in April which will elect officers.
+Voting on issues,where necessary, will be by simple majority, and a quorum will be 5 members.
 Meetings will be minuted and circulated.
-If management board members have a conflict of interest they must declare it and leave the meeting while the matter is being discussed or decided.
-During the year, the trustees may appoint 2 additional management board members should vacancies occur, but they will stand down at the next AGM.
-The board may make reasonable additional rules to help run the charity.
-These rules must not conflict with this constitution or the law.
-If the board consider it necessary to change the constitution, or wind up the charity, they must call a General Meeting so that membership can make the decision.
-The board of management must also call a General Meeting if they receive a written request from the majority of members.
-All members must be given at least 14 days notice and told the purpose of the meeting.
-All decisions require a simple majority.
-Minutes must be kept.
+If members have a conflict of interest they must declare it and leave the meeting while the matter is being discussed or decided.
+If the Group consider it necessary to change the constitution, or wind up the charity, they must call a General Meeting so that membership can make the decision.
+The Officers must also call a General Meeting if they receive a written request from the majority of members.
+If decisions need to be taken between meetings then the Officers will do so following discussion.

 EQUAL OPPORTUNITIES STATEMENT

-The organization does not and will not discriminate on any grounds whatsoever, including, race, sexuality, disability, sexual orientation, age or religion.
-The organization will challenge this wherever it comes across it.
-The organization will comply with all legal requirements in this respect.
+The organisation does not and will not discriminate on any grounds whatsoever, including, race, sexuality, disability, sexual orientation, age or religion.
+The organisation will challenge this wherever it comes across it.
+The organisation will comply with all legal requirements in this respect.

-THE AGM: The AGM is held every year in April, and at least 14 days notice is given to members.
+THE AGM: The AGM is held yearly, usually in April, and at least 14 days notice is given to members.
 There must be at least 8 members present at the AGM.
-Every member has 1 vote.
-Any member may stand for election.
-The board will present the annual report and accounts.
-Members shall elect a maximum of 10 to serve.
-Each year 3 members will retire and 3 will be elected.
+Every member has 1 vote and may stand for election.
 Retiring members may stand for re-election.

-FINANCE: The charity will open and manage a bank account with signatures of 3 Board members, any 2 of whom are required to sign all cheques.
+FINANCE: The charity will open and manage a bank account with signatures of several Officers, any 2 of whom are required to sign all cheques.
 A financial report and bank statement will be presented at each meeting.
-The charity is not allowed to overdraw, and any surplus arising from activity will be put back into the activities of the charity.

 ALTERATION TO THE CONSTITUTION: The constitution will be formally reviewed every 3 years, but any member may raise an issue at the Annual General Meeting for discussion.
 However no changes will be acceptable which propose a move away from the ethos of the original aims.
 Proposed alterations will be voted on by members and simple majority will be the method of accepting/incorporating changes.